 This tool is one of the less expensive options out there but holds its own against tools that cost quite a bit more.
-The Craftsman V20 1/2-In Drill/Driver did surprisingly well in some of our toughest tests, drilling holes up to 5" in diameter without issue and offering plenty of control when it came to setting countersunk fasteners to the appropriate depth.
+The Craftsman V20 1/2-In Drill/Driver did surprisingly well in some of our toughest tests, boring holes up to 5" in diameter without issue and offering plenty of control when it came to setting countersunk fasteners to the appropriate depth.
 It isn't overly heavy and would be a great complement to the occasional DIYers or a homeowner's toolbox.

 The Craftsman isn't our top recommendation if you are shopping on a budget and looking to use this tool as the foundation for your eventual cordless tool collection.
 We don't think the library of compatible tools is as popular or readily available as other battery systems, and it's overall much smaller as well.
-Combined with the fact that you usually only get a single battery, we suggest investing a bit more if you plan to procure more cordless tools in the future.
+Combined with the fact that you usually only get a single battery, we suggest investing a bit more if you plan to procure more cordless versions of your favorite tools in the future.
 Despite that, we were overall impressed with the performance of the Craftsman given its affordable nature and would readily recommend it if you're planning to buy only a drill.

 If you are shopping for a new drill on a limited budget and only looking to do light-duty DIY projects around your home, then we would recommend the Black+Decker 20V Max Drill/Driver LDX120C.
 This tool costs significantly less than the top models and has more than enough power for most tasks, all in a compact form that is easy to stash in a drawer.
 It's lightweight and easy to handle, making it the perfect option for beginners or entry-level DIYers, and it is very convenient and user-friendly.

 However, the LDX120C is severely deficient in drilling or driving power and pales compared to the top-tier products.
 We were thoroughly unimpressed with its performance when using larger hole saws or driving in big bolts.
-We aren't sure we would recommend using this drill for these types of tasks if you want to prolong its life.
+We aren't sure we would recommend using this device for these types of tasks if you want to prolong its life.
 The battery delivered an uninspiring performance in our battery life tests, and we thought it seemed less durable than other drills overall.
 Although it's not the best for heavy-duty applications, it's our top recommendation if you want a bare-bones drill on a limited budget.

 Unfortunately, the Bosch PS31-2A can't quite compare to the drilling and driving performance of the top-tier, higher voltage tools.
 The 12-volt Bosch struggled to drive the ½" lag screw in and complained when getting the 5" hole saw to its full depth.
 The battery life here is also somewhat lackluster.
 The Milwaukee M12 Fuel 12-volt model barely outscored the Bosch overall.
 Still, we found the price of the Bosch to be more enticing than the marginal improvement the Milwaukee offers.
 This Bosch tool is a compact option that's a good bargain and more than capable of handling light-duty tasks and house projects.

-- Drilling tests (35% of overall score weighting)
+Drilling tests (35% of total score weighting)

-- Driving tests (35% weighting)
+Driving tests (35% weighting)

-- Battery Life tests (20% weighting)
+Battery Life tests (20% weighting)

-- Convenience tests (10% weighting)
+Convenience tests (10% weighting)

 Analysis and Test Results

-To see which drill is the best of the best, we researched and compared specifications of all the top tools around, then bought the most compelling to test side-by-side.
+To see which model is the best of the best, we researched and compared specifications of all the top tools around, then bought the most compelling to test side-by-side.
 We rated and scored these tools in tons of different tests, grouping them into four weighted rating metrics — drilling, driving, battery life, and convenience — with our results discussed below.

 If you are shopping for a new drill on a budget, you will notice a pretty direct correlation between the cost of the tool and its performance.
 However, this doesn't mean you should start to despair if you are on a tight budget because many people don't need the drilling or driving performance that the premium products offer.
-Even some of the cheapest drills in our test offer enough power for homeowners without a ton of DIY aspirations.
+Even some of the cheapest models in our test offer enough power for homeowners without a ton of DIY aspirations.
 The Black+Decker LDX120C is our top recommendation for searching for a drill without spending a ton.
 If you do a reasonable number of DIY and home improvement projects but still want to save some cash, then you should consider the Craftsman CMCD700C1 or the Bosch PS31-2A.
-These drills cost a bit more but offer better overall performance than the LDX120C.
+These models cost a bit more but offer better overall performance than the LDX120C.
 If you are a serious DIYer or use tools in a professional capacity, you will want to be shopping in the higher echelon of these tools.
 The Kobalt and the Milwaukee M18 FUEL are our favorites, and when used frequently, their performance advantages outshine the upfront costs.

 The Kobalt KDD 1424A-03 and the DeWalt DCD777C2 delivered top-notch performances and tied for the top spot for drillin' like a villain.
-Both of these drills crushed it with our hole saw test, powering through the door like a hot knife through butter in less than 20 seconds.
+Both of these devices crushed it with our hole saw test, powering through the door like a hot knife through butter in less than 20 seconds.
 We didn't even have to shift into the lower gear.

-Both of these drills also did very well with the 1" spade bit, though the Kobalt drilled a little faster than the DeWalt DCD777C2.
+Both of these devices also did very well with the 1" spade bit, though the Kobalt drilled a little faster than the DeWalt DCD777C2.
 The DeWalt also struggled a little in its higher gear, while the Kobalt had no issues at all.
 Both of these powerhouse tools punched through the steel plate exceptionally quickly, each taking only 1-2 seconds with the ¼" drill and 3-4 seconds with the ½" drill.

 The Milwaukee M18 FUEL, Milwaukee M18, and DeWalt Atomic followed suit for their impressive drilling performances.
 The Milwaukee M18 did well-drilling holes with the paddle bit, but it took a bit longer than the top drills to drill to the full depth of the hole saw.
-The top drills did it in about 17 seconds, whereas it took the Milwaukee M18 30-35 seconds to drill to the same depth.
+The top models did it in about 17 seconds, whereas it took the Milwaukee M18 30-35 seconds to drill to the same depth.
 We found it to be prone to stalling when using the higher gear.
-We did eventually drill all the way through without downshifting, though it took quite a bit of convincing on our part.
+We did eventually make it all the way through without downshifting, though it took quite a bit of convincing on our part.
 It easily drilled through the steel plates with the twist drills, but it again took just a couple of seconds more than the top DeWalt and the Kobalt.

 The M18 Fuel did very well with the spade bits and twist drills, delivering top-tier results.
 It only took around 15 seconds to drill the hole saw to the full depth but seemed to catch and stall more in the higher gear than some of the other drills.

 However, the Atomic couldn't quite match the ease at which the Kobalt drilled into the solid door with a 5" diameter hole saw.
 The Atomic performed very inconsistently during this test, boring into the door effortlessly in one trial and then binding up and taking almost twice as long in others.
-We aren't entirely sure what caused this inconsistency, but it happened often enough to us to be mildly concerning.
+We aren't entirely sure what caused this inconsistency, but it happened often enough to be mildly concerning.

-Our next series of evaluations focused on how well these drills performed at driving in fasteners.
+Our next series of evaluations focused on how well these devices performed at driving in fasteners.
 These assessments were given equal weight to our drilling tests, accounting for another 35% of the final score for each tool.
 Scores were based on the results of two different tests: wood screws and lag screws.
 We compared how quickly and easily each tool drove in wood screws to a pair of stacked dimensional lumber boards, checking if they could countersink the heads flush.
 We also attempted to drive in a monster lag screw — ½" diameter, 5" long — completely, starting with the appropriate pilot hole.

 When it came to driving in screws, the DeWalt DCD771C2, the Milwaukee M18 Fuel, and the Makita XFD14Z distinguished themselves from the rest.
-These drills did exceptionally well in both tests in this metric, earning a perfect score for their top-notch performances.
-They did a great job driving in the screws to their full depth without any difficulties, even the giant lag screw.
+These devices did exceptionally well in both tests in this metric, earning a perfect score for their top-notch performances.
+They did a great job driving the screws to their full depth without any difficulties, even the giant lag screw.
 We also love how these tools offer plenty of control to set the countersunk heads to their proper depth.

 The DeWalt DCD777C2 didn't struggle at setting the countersinks.
 It's fast and strong at driving in standard screws while still feeling very controlled.
 It also didn't struggle with the lag bolts a bit.
 When driving in a lag bolt, the Milwaukee M18 is almost identical to the DeWalt DCD777C2, but it's slightly inferior with standard screws.
 It's solid and doesn't struggle while driving, but it isn't the fastest.
 However, it won't lock up if you stop and restart while the screw is only partially driven in.